-After the k-th patch from all models are aligned, the linear regression similar to the one presented by Chu et al. [4] is used to compute the function Υ_k , except that they applied it once to the whole mesh and we apply it Ktimes to each of the patches.
+After the k-th patch from all models are aligned, the linear regression similar to the one presented by Chu et al. [3] is used to compute the function Υ_k , except that they applied it once to the whole mesh and we apply it Ktimes to each of the patches.
 Again, the PCA is applied for dimensionality reduction to both the wireframe (wf_k) and the mesh patches (mp_k) .
 Remarkably, since the meaningful wireframe separates the whole human body into small patches, each patch is relatively simple in geometry complexity.
-Although the DoF (w.r.t. number of vertices) still large in a patch (e.g., 2,500), they are highly lineardependent.
-This is evidenced by the dimensionalit duction results that the retained numbers of PCs (95)variance) are very similar for both the patch (mp_k) and its boundary (wf_k) as shown in Table 1.
-In other words, the wireframe can really capture the high-level solutial reationship between the patches and is a good represe. at on as a intermediate layer to connect the sem intir parameters and the mesh.
-Moreover, a very high . dy ctio, ratio (e.g. 99%: 2,500 \rightarrow 7) can be achieved for a part (mp_k) and thus the correlation can be built b. d on the real geometry and shape features.
+Although the DoF (w.r.t. number of vertices) is still large in a patch (e.g., 2,500), they are highly lineardependent.
+This is evidenced by the dimensionality reduction results that the retained numbers of PCs (95%)variance) are very similar for both the patch (mp_k) and its boundary (wf_k) as shown in Table 1.
+In other words, the wireframe can really capture the high-level spatial relationship between the patches and is a good representation as a intermediate layer to connect the semantic parameters and the mesh.
+Moreover, a very high reduction ratio (e.g. 99% : 2,500 \rightarrow 7) can be achieved for a patch (mp_k) and thus the correlation can be built based on the real geometry and shape features.

-As the dimensions of wf_k and mp after PCA are similar and small, a linear system is good correspondence to represent the relationship:
+As the dimensions of wf_k and mp_k after PCA are similar and small, a linear system is good enough to represent the relationship:

-$$wp_k = A_k \cdot mf_k + b_k \qquad k = 1, ..., K) \tag{8}$$ where K is the number of patches, $mp_k \in MP$, $wf_k \in WF$, A_k is a relation matrix, b_k is a vector of corresponding residuals, and $v_k = \{4_k, v_k\}$ in Eq.(2).
-Depending on the number of PCs relation Mf_k and mp_k , this linear system can be over-delermined, or wf_k and mp_k , this linear actly determined.
-The QL solver is used to compute the values of A_k and b_k is a lower on each of the patches.
+$$wp_k = A_k \cdot mf_k + b_k \quad (k = 1, ..., K) \tag{8}$$ where K is the number of patches, $mp_k \in MP$, $wf_k \in WF$, A_k is a relation matrix, b_k is a vector of corresponding residuals, and $v_k = \{A_k, b_k\}$ in Eq.(2).
+Depending on the number of PCs retained for wf_k and mp_k , this linear system can be over-determined, under-determined, or exactly determined.
+The QR solver is used to compute the values of A_k and b_k .
+This is done on each of the patches.